MICHELIN Guide San Francisco 2015 Ninth Edition Out Today

 Worldwide, there are just over 100 three-star restaurants.

 “With two new three-star restaurants recognized, this 2015 edition reflects Northern California’s remarkable gastronomic energy.
-The San Francisco Bay area is among the most exciting culinary scenes in the worlds.
+The San Francisco Bay area is among the most exciting culinary scenes in the world.
 Californian chefs are mixing their exacting cooking techniques with superb local ingredients and culinary influences from all parts of the globe.
 The result is a rich, dynamic and unique dining scene,” said Michael ELLIS, international director of the MICHELIN Guides

 In the two-star category, the restaurant Acquerello is promoted from one to two stars.
 Chef Suzette Gresham is well known for her refined and elegant dishes and delivering superb Italian cuisine that has a unique contemporary touch.
 Chef Gresham becomes the third female chef in the U.S. gaining two stars in the MICHELIN Guide.